Low-Impact & Low-Cost Gift Ideas

 Permission to Pamper

 Treat someone to a manicure, massage, or facial.
-A foot massage is an economical alternative to a back massage and you’ll feel just as fabulous.
-Bump up the special by including a coupon for a chore-free day or breakfast in bed.
+A foot massage is an economical alternative to a back massage and, because pressure points in feet are said to be connected to every part of our bodies, it can feel just as fabulous.

-Develop Skills & Hobbies
+Develop Skills and Hobbies

 If a ballet class is not in the budget, maybe it is in the holiday gift budget (especially if relatives want to chip in).
 What about classes for:

-• ice skating
+- ice skating or hockey

 Have an accessory or essential tool wrapped and under the tree to create a sense of excitement.